 Unless you’re like me (a former CPA), I’m guessing tax time doesn’t get you as excited as donuts or summer Fridays.
-But unfortunately (or fortunately!) for all of us, it does come around at least once a year and if you own a small business, you can’t ignore it.
+But unfortunately (or fortunately!) for all of us, it does come around at least once a year.
+If you own a small business, you can’t ignore it.
 You have to learn how to efficiently manage tax deductions for small business owners on the get-go.

 The good thing about tax time is that if you do own a small business, it’s likely that you’ll be able to deduct many of the things you had to spend money on throughout the last year.
 So there’s something to look forward to!

 Because deductible expenses reduce your taxable income, it’s important to keep clear records of them.
-It’s crucial to stay on top of your expenses throughout the year so that you don’t miss any of those important benefits, but even if you haven’t been so good about that this year, you can still catch up with a little bit of hard work (and some sleuthing into your records…).
+It’s crucial to stay on top of your expenses throughout the year so that you don’t miss any of those important benefits.
+But even if you haven’t been so good about that this year, you can still catch up with a little bit of hard work (and some sleuthing into your records…).

-While most small business owners know that they can deduct office supplies and employee compensation, there are other deductions that I often see business owners forgetting about which is unfortunate because often times these smaller deductions can add up to make a big difference.
+While most small business owners know that they can deduct office supplies and employee compensation, there are other deductions that I often see business owners forgetting.
+And it’s unfortunate because oftentimes these smaller deductions can add up to make a big difference.
 Here are some of the most common deductions you should be on the lookout for as a small business owner:

-If you use a vehicle for your business, you can potentially deduct the expenses for it, as long as you can easily prove how much it was used for business purposes.
-You can do this via a physical paper mileage log in your car or one of many apps (some of my favorites are QuickBooks Self-Employed if you use their software otherwise for your accounting, Stride Tax, Hurdlr and MileIQ).
+If you use a vehicle for your business, you can potentially deduct the expenses for it.
+That is, as long as you can easily prove how much it was used for business purposes.
+You can do this via a physical paper mileage log in your car or one of many apps.
+Some of my favorite apps are QuickBooks Self-Employed if you use their software otherwise for your accounting, Stride Tax, Hurdlr, and MileIQ.
 When you’re deducting auto expenses, you have two options – you can either track the exact costs of gas, maintenance, etc. (and you MUST keep good records for this) or you can use the IRS’ standard rate (54.5 cents per mile in 2018); personally, I think this second option is much easier and usually adds up to about the same cost per mile.

 Did you purchase a new car this year?
 If it was used more than 50% for business, you get to take a depreciation deduction for the cost of the car too (we talk about depreciation a little further down).